 Tea and probiotics in one beverage sound like an ideal detox combination.
 Little research has been done on kombucha tea and many health claims surround it, so be (especially) wary about anything that sounds too good to be true.
 However, there's a lot of anecdotal evidence surrounding kombucha's benefits for liver stimulation (and, thus, hangover amelioration), digestive benefits and mood benefits.
 Hardcore detoxers be forewarned: Kombucha has a small amount of caffeine as well as a low level of alcohol.

 Rooibos (a.k.a. 'red bush' or 'red tea') is high in antioxidants (though not "25 times higher in antioxidants than green tea," as some claim).
-Flavor-wise, a great substitute for black tea or coffee.
+Flavor-wise, it's a great substitute for black tea or coffee.
 It's also easy to blend with other flavors, including many of the detoxifying spices and herbs on this list.
 Unlike everything before it on this list, rooibos is caffeine-free.

 Ginger has long been considered to be warming, cleansing, beneficial to digestion and a diuretic.
 It's also quite enjoyable to drink.
 Some add lemon juice or zest to their ginger "tea."
 Ginger also tastes great with other masala chai spices.